Late-Term-Assignment/TicTacToe/docs/DevelopmentManual.md

 * `git checkout -b [Branch name]`

 ## Running the tests
+Before building and deploying you must run the tests to see if the project is working.
 Unit testing, integration testing and end-to-end testing have all been implemented.
 * **Unit testing** was implemented using *Jest* and the tests can be found in [ticTacToe.test.js](../src/logic/ticTacToe.test.js).
 * **Integration testing** was implemented with *Supertest* and the tests can be found in [ticTacToe.test.js](../src/api/index.test.js).
 * **End-to-end testing** was implemented with *Puppeteer* and the tests can be found in [puppeteer.test.js](../src/E2ETesting/puppeteer.test.js).